calderonalexis/Resume/README.md

      - Deploying and configuring Amazon VPCs, subnets, internet gateways, zones, route tables and securing VPCs using security groups and networks ACLs.
      - Configuring VPN S2S.
      - Lauching EC2 instances and configuring roles & profiles using IAM.
+     - IAM: Users, groups, policies, MFA and password policy, etc.
+     - IAM Security tools such as Credential Reports, Access Advisor with audit purposes.
-     - Deploying Route 53 services such as DNS, Routing Policies & health check.
+     - Deploying Route 53 services such as DNS, routing policies & health check.
      - Moreover, familiar with technologies and/or services such as S3, Lambda, Elastic Load Balancing, CloudWatch.

 #### IT Specialist Support